Derrick Jones (1983-2010)

 Fair use image

 Derrick Jones was born in Oakland in 1983 (although the specific date is unknown) to parents Nellie and Frank Jones.
-At the time of his death he was married to Lanell Monique Jones and the couple had a two-year-old daughter, Demi.
-Jones was the owner of Kwik Cuts Barbershop in Oakland which was a well-known gathering place for members of the local community.
+At the time of his death, he was married to Lanell Monique Jones, and the couple had a two-year-old daughter, Demi.
+Jones was the owner of Kwik Cuts Barbershop in Oakland, a well-known gathering place for local community members.
 He was also a member of the Church of Christ in Oakland.

 On the night of November 8, 2010, Oakland police responded to a call regarding a domestic dispute between Jones and a woman at a nearby laundromat on Bancroft Avenue.
-Two police officers who responded to the call, Omar Daza-Quiroz and Ereiberto Perez-Angeles, claimed that when they arrived on the scene, they saw Jones running away.
+Two police officers who responded to the call, Omar Daza-Quiroz and Ereiberto Perez-Angeles, claimed that they saw Jones running away when they arrived on the scene.
 When he ignored commands to stop, they fired their Tasers but were unable to subdue him.
-They then claimed that as the chase continued, Jones reached to his pocket and as he attempted to turn towards the police, they started shooting upon seeing a shiny metal object in his hand.
+They then claimed that as the chase continued, Jones reached into his pocket, and as he attempted to turn towards the police, they started shooting upon seeing a shiny metal object in his hand.
 Jones was shot five times and died immediately from the wounds.
 An autopsy reveals he was shot several times in the front of his body and at least twice through his upper body.
 The metal object that was the focus of the officer’s attention was later found to be a small metal scale.
 Jones was the third unarmed person of color killed by police in Oakland in 2010.

 Jones’s case occurred in close proximity to the murder of Oscar Grant by BART Police Officer Johannes Mehserle and was another catalyst for protest and community unrest.
 Deeming his death unjustified, the National Association for the Advancement of Colored People (NAACP) called for a fair and thorough investigation, and the Federal Bureau of Investigations (FBI) was called in to work on the case.